OpenSpace/OpenSpace-Docs/manual/content/gaia.md

 ## Run OpenSpace
 When running OpenSpace there are several properties that you can change during runtime.
-In the GUI menu, expand Milky Way > Gaia Stars.
+In the GUI menu, expand {menuselection}`Milky Way --> Gaia Stars`.
 The most important menu items are the following:

 ### File Path
 This is used to change dataset during runtime.